MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

  Additionally, Ken will create new custom objects, such as a template, a queue, and a view, to support working with the new type of activity.
 If email notifications are configured in the environment, in the final steps of the scenario, Ken can configure email notifications to send confirmation email messages after the activity is complete.

 ## Save custom objects in a management pack
- Ken saves the custom objects to the Automated Activity: Add Computer to AD Group management pack so that he can transfer these objects between the Service Manager console and the Service Manager Authoring Tool.
+ Ken saves the custom objects to the Automated Activity: Add Computer to AD Group management pack so that they can transfer these objects between the Service Manager console and the Service Manager Authoring Tool.

 ## Use the customized process
- Eventually, after Ken imports the custom management pack into Service Manager and completes the creation of all the necessary custom objects, he can use the new process for compliance change requests.
-He creates a new compliance change request to add ADComputer1 computer to the GP_AUTHAPPS AD DS group.
-He can then monitor the process to confirm that the new computer is successfully added to the group.
+ Eventually, after Ken imports the custom management pack into Service Manager and completes the creation of all the necessary custom objects, they can use the new process for compliance change requests.
+They create a new compliance change request to add ADComputer1 computer to the GP_AUTHAPPS AD DS group.
+They can then monitor the process to confirm that the new computer is successfully added to the group.

 ## Prerequisites for the customization scenario